 By accessing the information below, you may learn about the Agency's overall quality strategy and you will find additional information sources to learn more about Florida's quality initiatives.

-The following files provide the list of required performance measures for Medicaid HMO and PSNs and specifications for Agency-defined measures.
-These documents should be used for the July 1, 2010, performance measure submission which will represent services for calendar year 2009.
+The following files provide the list of required performance measures for Medicaid HMOs and PSNs and specifications for Agency-defined measures.
+These documents should be used for the July 1, 2013 performance measure submission, which represents services for calendar year 2012.

 Antiretroviral Formulations [385KB PDF]